 “If I was making the salaries they make today, that would have been different,” Herrnstein said.
 “Back then it was just self-defeating.
 When I tell people now that some of these players now make as much money in one at-bat as we made in an entire season, they look at me like I’m nuts.
 I say, ‘Well, it’s the truth.’
 It makes a difference – with the income they can make now you might decide to be away from your family.”

 Herrnstein worked briefly in sales for a paper company in Chillicothe, then began a successful career in what he called “the investment business,” then moved to banking.
 He said he “went through a number of mergers in the banking business, and survived all of them” until he lost his job as a result of a 1990 merger of his bank.
 He “decided to go back into the brokerage business,” from which he retired in 2011 after a successful run.
-Besides their five children John and Barbara Herrnstein had as of 2013 15 grandchildren and four great-grandchildren.
-(However, the Herrnstein family pipeline to Michigan football was broken; son Seth played football for Ohio State, and grandson Justin as of 2013 played for Tiffin University in Tiffin, Ohio.)
+Besides their five children John and Barbara Herrnstein had 16 grandchildren and eight great-grandchildren.
+(However, the Herrnstein family pipeline to Michigan football was broken; son Seth played football for Ohio State, and grandson Justin played for Tiffin University in Tiffin, Ohio.)

 Reflecting on his careers in baseball, banking, and the financial world, Herrnstein said he has “done a lot of different things and …enjoyed them all.”
 After he left baseball he “never missed the travel, hotels, restaurants, the big cities, and all that, but I did miss the close associations you develop with your teammates.”
 In 1989 Herrnstein attended a reunion in Philadelphia for the 1964 Phillies and enjoyed seeing his former teammates, but has not had contact with any of them since then.